Ladder Accident Claims

-What are the benefits of choosing us to process your claim?
+What are the benefits of using a solicitor to process your claim?

-We pride ourselves on providing clients with a friendly, professional and empathetic service.
-We understand that the decision to make a personal injury claim against an employer is a difficult one to make, so we will take the time to ensure that you are fully aware of your legal rights and have knowledge of the claims process from the outset.
+We understand that the decision to make a personal injury claim against an employer is a difficult one to make, so your solicitor will take the time to ensure that you are fully aware of your legal rights and have knowledge of the claims process from the outset.

-Here are just a few of the benefits of using our firm for your compensation claim:
+Here are just a few of the benefits of using a personal injury solicitor for your compensation claim:

 - A free and no-obligation consultation to assess your eligibility to claim and to answer any questions you may have

 - A no win, no fee service to ensure that you are not financially at a loss through making a claim.
-If we cannot win your claim, you won’t pay us a penny.
+If they cannot win your claim, you won’t pay them a penny.